ACe-command/TSMSG_Hackathon/TECHSTACK.md

 ## 4) 🗣️ Local Recommendation Generator

 This custom function replaces a Large Language Model (LLM).
+We are planning to integrate this with transformers soon

 * **Tokens:** A fixed list of **24 action phrases** (`PHRASES`) is defined (10 for surplus, 10 for deficit, 4 for timeframe).
 * **Seeded Selection:** The `local_generate()` function uses the **same deterministic seed** logic (based on magnitude and state) as the forecast loop.
 This means the **recommendation is predictable** for a given energy outcome.